- Information Sessions

 - Have completed at least 27 credits at the time of application

 - As of May 2018, have at least 30 credits remaining to complete your degree

 - Have a cumulative average of at least 72%.

 International students are eligible to apply.

-If you are interested in learning more about our program, please attend one of our information sessions.
-We will be going over how the program works, the types of work and employers you can expect, and more.
-You’ll also hear from senior Arts Co-op students about their experiences.
+Interested in learning more?
+Attend an info sessions to hear how the program works, the types of work and employers you can expect, and more.
+Senior Arts Co-op students will also be on hand to share their experiences.

-The 2016/17 application deadline is September 26, 2016 at 4pm.
+The 2017 application deadline will be in late September (exact date will be announced by late August).
 Note that there is only one intake per academic year.

 Treat your application to the Arts Co-op Program as an application you would send to a potential employer.